 So how can you obtain one of these many jobs?
 The first step is to graduate from an accredited graduate level genetic counseling program (here’s advice on how to get into those universities).
 With a genetic counseling degree, you are eligible to apply to many genetic counseling jobs.

 In order to land one of these many genetic counseling positions, first you have to apply.
-Don't be intimidated - now is the time to go for it!
-Be sure that your application is complete, without spelling and grammatical errors, and that you stress what you could bring to THAT position -- using a boilerplate cover letter and resume for every job is an error that many applicants make.
+Don’t be intimidated – now is the time to go for it!
+Be sure that your application is complete, without spelling or grammatical errors, and that you stress what you could bring to THAT position — using a boilerplate cover letter and resume for every job is an error that many applicants make.
 Tailor yours to fit THAT job description.
 This will hopefully lead to an interview.

-Your next step is a big one, rocking your interview.
-But don't forget, you also want to make sure that the position is the right one for you - so pay attention to the people, the environment, and the way they treat their employees.
+Your next step is a big one… rocking your interview.
+But don’t forget, you also want to make sure that the position is the right one for you – so pay attention to the people, the environment, and the way they treat their employees.

-To help you prepare for your next interview we asked genetic counselors to pass on their insider advice.
+To help you prepare for your next interview, we asked genetic counselors to pass on their insider advice.
 Check out their words of wisdom below to help you land the genetic counseling job of your dreams!

 We also suggest that you read our Trailblazing Genetic Counselors blog series to learn about various career opportunities in our field.
 Check out the LinkedIn profiles of the genetic counselors below to read their backgrounds and follow them on Twitter (click their name after their quote).
 Here’s our Genetic Counseling Twitter list of over 360 professionals in the field who are also active on Twitter.